-We aim to alleviate the suffering of patients living in poverty who do not have access to health care centers by providing them appropriate inpatient medical care, and covering the cost of their medications and paraclinical tests on an outpatient basis.
+We aim to alleviate the suffering of patients living in poverty who struggle in obtaining access to health care centers by providing financial support to emergency rooms and inpatient medical care.
+In addition, EGATHA will cover the cost of their medications and paraclinical testing on an outpatient basis.

 What Does Egatha Mean?